 Avoid being wishy washy.
 Be direct.
 For example,

 “If you’re still going to be in town next week I’d be glad to meet with you and talk about what you guys are doing at example.com, what we do here at thoughtbot and how we could help you out.”

 “If you’re in town next week, let’s meet up.
 I suggest Cafe Madeline…”

 I overuse the word ‘that’.
 When finishing an email, I do a Ctrl-F on ‘that’ and either delete it or replace it with ‘which’ when appropriate.
-Or use a tool to find words you tend to overuse.
+It can be helpful to use a word counting tool to identify overused words.